yogamurti/main/collated/test/A0139267W-reused.md

      * next activity on the uncompleted list.
 Called only after a
      * DeadlineTimeReachedEvent.
      *
-     * @param completedTasks
-     *            the tasks which were sent with the DeadlineTimeReachedEvent */
+     * @param completedTasks The tasks which were sent with the DeadlineTimeReachedEvent */

     private synchronized void updateInternalData(List<ReadOnlyTask> completedTasks) {